-Although the U.S. Supreme Court has held that restrictions on abortion must allow for the performance of an abortion when it is necessary to protect the health of the mother, the Act does not include such an exception.
-In their introductory statements for H.R.
-760 and S. 3, Representative Chabot and Senator Santorum discussed the measures' lack of a health exception.
-Both members maintained that an exception is not necessary because of the risks associated with partial-birth abortions.
-Representative Chabot indicated that the "Partial-Birth Abortion Ban Act of 2003' should not contain a 'health' exception, because to do so would place the health of the very women the exception seeks to serve in jeopardy by allowing a medically unproven and dangerous procedure to go unregulated."
-Sen. Santorum insisted that congressional hearings and expert testimony demonstrate "that a partial birth abortion is never necessary to preserve the health of the mother, poses significant health risks to the woman, and is outside the standard of medical care."
+Although the Supreme Court has held that restrictions on abortion must allow for the performance of an abortion when it is necessary to protect the health of the mother, the Act does not include such an exception.
+In his introductory statement on S. 3, Senator Rick Santorum discussed the Act's lack of a health exception.35 He maintained that an exception is not necessary because of the risks associated with partial-birth abortions.
+Sen. Santorum insisted that congressional hearings and expert testimony demonstrate "that a partial birth abortion is never necessary to preserve the health of the mother, poses significant health risks to the woman, and is outside the standard of medical care."36